Working with Environments

 It is a good idea to give your environment a meaningful name in order to help yourself remember

 the purpose of the environment.
-While naming things can be difficult, $PROJECT_NAME-env
+While naming things can be difficult, $PROJECT_NAME-env is a

 good convention to follow.
 Sometimes including the version of Python you created the environment